 3. In the identity provider, configure an attribute mapping rule for group membership(s) that transfer group names as values of the attribute.

 How to perform this last step depends on the identity provider.
-For example, in Microsoft ADFS, it is possible to add a claim rule (which is called an attribute mapping in SAML) of type Send group membership as claim, select an Active Directory group to be linked to the FotoWeb group, set the outgoing claim type to Groups and set the outgoing claim value to the value that corresponds to the "SAML group name" in the group details in FotoWeb.
+For example, in Microsoft ADFS, it is possible to add a claim rule (which is called an attribute mapping in SAML) of type Send group membership as claim, select an Active Directory group to be linked to the FotoWeb group, set the outgoing claim type to Groups (or whatever SAML Property name is used for the FotoWeb Member of (Group) property - see screenshot of the Operations Center in the beginning of the article) and set the outgoing claim value to the value that corresponds to the "SAML group name" in the group details in FotoWeb.

 This is described in the paragraphs below.
 Additional information can be found in the official documentation from Microsoft, here: https://docs.microsoft.com/en-us/win...hip-as-a-claim

 In the following, ADFS is used to illustrate the attributes that needs to be mapped.
 However, the same can be accomplished by configuring FotoWeb with a SAML interface toward other Identity Providers.

 Example: Mapping AD groups to FotoWeb groups in Microsoft ADFS

 In the ADFS manager, right-click the selected trust, and then click Edit Claim Issuance Policy.

 The Claim Issuance Policy window is displayed, and you need to add one rule for every group you'd like to link to FotoWeb.

 Note: In the above screenshot, Entry 3 in the list is the group claim.
 For help on setting up entries 1 and 2 (LDAP and Name ID mapping) information can be found further down.